andrewt3000/web_development/README.md

 Cons:
 - There are varying levels of support for cross-cutting concerns or middleware for serverless functions.
 Examples include propreitary routing apis, authentication, cors, error logging etc.
-- There are varying levels of support for maintain shared state such as database connection pooling.
+- There are varying levels of support for maintaining shared state such as database connection pooling.
-- lack of control of the environment.
-(For instance, in the past I had an issue with aws lambda because it only supporting an older version of node).
-This is true of

 | MS Azure | Amazon AWS | Vercel |